-Work by Kimathi Donkor is held in private and public collections internationally and in the UK, including at The Wolverhampton Art Gallery.
-He is represented by Gallery MOMO in Johannesburg, by Omenka Gallery in Lagos and by Ed Cross Fine Art in London.
+He is exhibited widely and his work is held in private and public collections internationally and in the UK, including The Wolverhampton Art Gallery.